dataArtisans/flink-training-web/devEnvSetup.md

 nav-pos: 10
 ---

-The following instructions guide you through the process of setting up a development environment for the purpose of developing, debugging, and executing solutions to the training exercises and examples on this site.
+The following instructions guide you through the process of setting up a development environment for the purpose of developing, debugging, and executing solutions to the Flink developer training exercises and examples.

 ### 1. Software requirements